Trusttobitcoin/Lightning-Address-Server/README.md

 - A running LND (Lightning Network Daemon) setup.
 - nginx installed on your server.
 Configure it using the following setup:
     - Create a new server block or edit an existing one in your nginx configuration.
-Replace your-domain.com with your actual domain name: server {
+Replace `your-domain.com` with your actual domain name:

+    ```nginx
+    server {
         listen 80;
         server_name your-domain.com;